 Explore the White Mountains and the accompanying National Forest from a charming cabin in New Hampshire, one of the best road trip destinations on the East Coast.
 Venturing further down to Massachusetts, you’ll find yourself glamping in a secluded pond house in Ashfield or a repurposed train caboose from the 1910s in Chester.

-Take your East Coast road trip off shore
+Take your East Coast road trip offshore; top road trip destinations, east coast

 You’ll find yourself in a serene tree house while passing through Connecticut.
-It’s the perfect accommodation from which to discover The Berkshires, which runs through western Massachusetts and Connecticut, and holds sites like the Norman Rockwell Museum, Tanglewood, Hancock Shaker Village, and Herman Millville’s Arrowhead.
+It’s the perfect accommodation from which to discover The Berkshires, which runs through western Massachusetts and Connecticut, as well as the tri-state area, and holds sites like the Norman Rockwell Museum, Tanglewood, Hancock Shaker Village, and Herman Millville’s Arrowhead.

 Head out of the Big Apple to Upstate New York for East Coast RV trips and more in 2020